-- (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses because they will be ultimately borne by us. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Interest payments on borrowed funds represent our estimated annual interest payments on our outstanding SBA-guaranteed debentures and on any outstanding borrowings under our line of credit. - (6) Other than SBA-guaranteed debentures, as of June 30, 2011, we do not have any debt securities outstanding.
-Interest payments on debt securities represent an estimate of annual interest payments assuming the future issuance of \$100.0 million in convertible debt securities at an interest rate of 6.0% per annum and a conversion premium of 15.0%.
-The amounts are only estimates and are based upon trends in BDC offerings of convertible debt securities in the last 12 months.
-We do not currently intend to issue convertible debt securities and there can, of course, be no guarantee that any convertible debt securities will be issued or, if issued, the terms thereof.
-The actual terms of convertible debt securities offered in any future offering will be set forth in the applicable prospectus supplement.
-In the event that we issue this class of securities, the cost of capital will increase and our common stockholders will be are the expense.
-We currently do not have any class of securities outstanding other than common stock. - (7) Other expenses represent our estimated annual operating expenses, excluding interest payments on borrowed funds, and if we issue preferred stock or debt securities, dividends on preferred stock and interest payments on debt securities.
-We currently do not have any class of securities outstanding other than common stock.
+- (2) In the event that we conduct an offering of any of our securities, a corresponding prospectus supplement will disclose the estimated offering expenses. - (3) The expenses of administering our dividend reinvestment plan are included in operating expenses. - (4) Total stockholder transaction expenses may include sales load and will be disclosed in a future prospectus supplement, if any. - (5) Interest payments on borrowed funds represent debenture commitments from the SBA to Triangle SBIC and Triangle SBIC II and any borrowings outstanding under our \$90.0 million credit facility. - (6) Other expenses represent our estimated annual operating expenses, excluding interest payments on borrowed funds.
 We do not have an investment adviser and are internally managed by our executive officers under the supervision of our Board of Directors.
-As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals. - (8) The total annual expenses are the sum of interest payments on borrowed funds and other expenses.
+As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals. - (7) The total annual expenses are the sum of interest payments on borrowed funds and other expenses.
 "Total annual expenses" as a percentage of average net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
 The SEC requires that the "Total annual expenses" percentage be calculated as a percentage of average net assets, rather than average total assets, which includes assets that have been funded with borrowed money.
+If the "Total annual expenses" percentage were calculated instead as a percentage of average total assets, we estimate that our "Total annual expenses" would be approximately 4.29% of average total assets.